jvang0620/Bomber_Belts/README.md

 # Bomber-Belts

 This project originated from Professor Daniel Jugan's ITCS 3153 course, "Introduction to Artificial Intelligence" at the University of North Carolina at Charlotte.
 Everything except for the AI Script that runs the robot was created by the Instructor.
-Students are to create the script to move the AT.
+Students are to create the script to move the AI.

 The challenge involves scripting an AI to control an agent (robot) tasked with pressing buttons.
 In this interactive application, the agent competes against another robot, both pressing buttons strategically.
 Each button press sets off a chain reaction, moving bombs along a conveyor belt towards the opponent's side.
 Upon reaching the opponent's side, a bomb explodes, deducting one life from the opponent.
 Players start with 8 lives, and the first to reach 0 loses the game.